Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

-A second problem is that, in order to solve wave equations, we need our background space-time to be globally hyperbolic \cite{Hawking-Ellis} (this means that there exist a global Cauchy hypersurface $\Sigma$).
-In the case in which we have singularities or Cauchy horizons we would need certain (unclear) boundary conditions.
+A second problem is that, in order to solve wave equations, we need our background space-time to be globally hyperbolic \cite{Hawking-Ellis} (meaning that there exists a global Cauchy hypersurface~$\Sigma$).
+When there are singularities or Cauchy horizons we would also need to specify certain (unclear) boundary conditions.

-In ordinary QFT the divergent vacuum energies of the fields can be substracted without any further problem since the substration amounts to a redefinition of the origin of energies.
-In the presence of gravity vacuum energies contributes to the value of the cosmological constant.
-As soon as we have symmetry breaking, the quantum contributions are unacceptably large.
-In view of this, the smallness of the cosmological constant is probably the most misterious fact which receives no explanation from any theory of Quantum Gravity, including String Theory.
+Moreover, in ordinary QFT the field's divergent vacuum energies can be subtracted without any further ado since it amounts to a redefinition of the origin of energies.
+In the presence of gravity, vacuum energies contribute to the value of the cosmological constant.
+Once symmetry breaking occurs, the quantum contributions are unacceptably large.
+In view of this, the smallness of the cosmological constant is probably the most mysterious fact with no explanation from any theory of quantum gravity, including string theory.

-Let us now consider the fields in a curved background.
-Since we have no invariant notion of time, it seems natural to work in the Heisenberg picture in which the states do not depend on time.
-The existence of a Cauchy hypersurface $\Sigma$ allow us to define an inner product in the space of fields; for two classical fields $\phi_{1}$, $\phi_{2}$ we define their inner product $(\phi_{1},\phi_{2})$ as
+Let us now consider fields on a curved background.
+Since we have no invariant notion of time, it seems natural to work in the Heisenberg picture where the states are time-independent.
+The existence of a Cauchy hypersurface, $\Sigma$, allows the introduction of an inner product in field space: given two classical fields $\Phi_{1}$, $\Phi_{2}$ their inner product $(\Phi_{1},\Phi_{2})$ is given by